lospoy/chirp/README.md

 </p>

 ## About The Project
-<a href="https://chirp-lospoy.vercel.app">Chirp</a> is a Twitter clone built to get acquainted with NextJS, Vercel, and tRPC. <br>Users can login via Github, but auth methods can be easily modified via Clerk.
+<a href="https://chirp-lospoy.vercel.app">Chirp</a> is a Twitter clone built to get acquainted with NextJS, Vercel, and tRPC. <br><br>Users can login via Github, but auth methods can be easily modified via Clerk.
 Users can post emojis, view users' feeds, and specific posts.
-User profiles and posts slugs are dynamically generated on load, and the correct metadata is sent from the server, and served as HTML, while having a single plage application behavior.
+User profiles and posts slugs are dynamically generated on load, and the correct metadata is sent from the server and received as HTML by the client, while behaving like a single plage application.

 ## Overview
 - Pre-hydration using tRPC's SSG Helper